simpleiot/simpleiot/docs/api.md

   - `node.<id>.children`
     - can be used to request the immediate children of a node
   - `node.<id>.points`
-    - device publishes points and the server updates node state and stores point in database.
+    - used to listen for or publish node point changes
   - `node.<id>.not`
     - used when a node sends a [notification](notifications.md) (typically a rule, or a message sent directly from a node)